oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

             - Path=/home/**
 ```

-At this point, I was able to access the car service directly at `http://localhost:8090/cars` and through the gateway at `http://localhost:8080/home`.
+At this point, I could access the car service directly at `http://localhost:8090/cars` and through the gateway at `http://localhost:8080/home`.

 ## Secure Spring Boot Microservices with OAuth 2.0 and OIDC